miLibris/flask-rest-jsonapi/docs/quickstart.rst

 .. warning::

-    In this example, I use Flask-SQLAlchemy so you have to install it before to run the example.
+    In this example, I use Flask-SQLAlchemy so you have to install it before running the example.

     $ pip install flask_sqlalchemy